-This list of trends results from an iterative and highly participative process from January 2019 until Nov 2019 and represents the HORIZON SCANNING phase of the Rare 2030 Foresight Study.
+This list of trends below results from an iterative and highly participative process from January 2019 until Nov 2019 and represents the Knowledge generation but especially the HORIZON SCANNING phase of the Rare 2030 Foresight Study.
 Participants included in discussions leading to this synthesis include:

 - 1. Project partners during PARTNER-WIDE meetings, monthly calls and reviews - 2.
 Rare 2030 Patient Workshop @ EURORDIS membership meeting May 2019, Bucharest. - 3.
-The Rare 2030 Panel of Expert Calls across 8 topic-specific working groups - 4.
+The 186-person-strong Rare 2030 Panel of Expert Calls across 8 topic-specific working groups - 4.
 Rare 2030 Research Advisory Board interviews - 5.
 RD-specific and broader health care sector literature reviews

-For more details around these reflections please visit the Governance and Our Work sections of the www.rare2030.eu website
+For more details around these reflections please visit the Governance and Our Work sections of the www.rare2030.eu website.
+The RD section of each factsheet was written by UNEW, and reviewed and revised (where necessary) by EURORDIS.
+ISINNOVA complemented this with the fruits of research and analysis of foresight studies on broader health and healthcare trends.